 A boy has a supernatural experience and grow special powers.
 He come in contact with a organization that control the transit of soul between one world and another and protect the earth from the evil souls that attack it.
 The boy ends helping this organization to protect his friends.

-The stories of both "Bleach" and "Yu Yu Hakusho" are about a teenage boy who finds himself involved with the world of spirits.
-He and his friends, who also have supernatural abilities, are forced to come together to fight the evil forces that pose a threat to both worlds.
-Both have a plenty of action, but "Yu Yu Hakusho" eventually develops into a slightly more complex story where themes like moral ambiguity start to come into play.
+A hotheaded teenage boy finds himself involved with a supernatural world of spirits.
+He and his friends, who also have supernatural abilities, eventually come together to fight the evil forces that pose a threat to both worlds.

 Yu Yu Hakusho and Hunter x Hunter are both by Yoshihiro Togashi.

 The two series also have a decent amount in common as well.

 Parts of the Genkai's Successor arc were revamped for the Hunter Exam arc and lots of character designs from YYH were revamped for new characters in HxH.

 The big difference though is that while Yu Yu Hakusho is primarily just a typical battle manga, Hunter x Hunter is a deconstruction of battle manga.